His Faithfulness Matthew 26:33-35

 33But Peter said to Him, “Even though all may fall away because of You, I will never fall away.”
 34Jesus said to him, “Truly I say to you that this very night, before a rooster crows, you will deny Me three times.”
 35Peter said to Him, “Even if I have to die with You, I will not deny You.”
 All the disciples said the same thing too.

-One of the most gut-wrenching stories in all of Scripture, this one is about professed loyalty giving way to denial, self-preservation eclipsing commitment, shame displacing approval … but in the end, forgiveness and power replacing cowardice and failure.
+One of the most gut-wrenching stories in Scripture, this one is about professed loyalty giving way to denial, self-preservation eclipsing commitment, and shame displacing approval.
+However, the end of the story cycles back, with forgiveness and power replacing cowardice and failure.
 What a story, indeed!

-The apostle Peter, the frequent spokesperson among the Twelve, was the one who figured out the true identity of Jesus when he proclaimed, “You are the Christ, the Son of the Living God” (Matt.
+The apostle Peter, the frequent spokesperson among the twelve, was the one who confessed his belief in the true identity of Jesus when he proclaimed, “You are the Christ, the Son of the Living God” (Matt.
 16:16).
 He is the same one here confessing his loyalty to Jesus.
-In fact, Peter claimed an absolute fidelity to Jesus that surpasses any of the other followers of Jesus!
-This came after Jesus had just told the disciples in the upper room the night before His execution on the cross that they would all fall away from following Him.
-Imagine the gloom that must have settled over the group.
+In fact, Peter claimed an absolute fidelity to Jesus that surpasses any of the other followers of Jesus (despite the others claiming the same loyalty)!
+This came after Jesus had told the disciples in the upper room the night before His execution that they would all fall away from following Him.
+Imagine the gloom that settled over the group when Jesus undercut their protestations.
 How could Jesus think such a thing?

-Jesus remained true to His mission and love for His disciples and the whole world (John 3:16).
-Even though His closest followers would fail Him, He would not fail them.
-He knew that they, even Peter, would be unfaithful to Him, Peter, but Jesus would be faithful to them, even to the point of dying for them.
-As the apostle Paul wrote, “If we are faithless, He remains faithful, for He cannot deny Himself” (2 Tim.
+Jesus remained faithful to His mission and His love for His disciples and the whole world (John 3:16).
+Even though His closest followers would fail Him, the Lord would not fail them.
+He knew that they, even Peter, would be unfaithful, but Jesus would be faithful to them, even to the point of dying in their place.
+Peter may have had this in mind when he wrote toward the end of his life: “If we are faithless, He remains faithful, for He cannot deny Himself” (2 Tim.
 2:13).
-No matter how far short we fall, even to the point of denying Him out of fear, He remains faithful to us.
+No matter how far short we fall, even to the point of denying Him out of fear for our lives, He remains faithful to us.

 “Your lovingkindness, O Lord, extends to the heavens, Your faithfulness reaches to the skies … How precious is Your lovingkindness, O God!”
 (Ps.
 36:5, 7)